 Boat to Row by Rebecca Strickson.

-Sometimes someone sends me something that quite simply blows me away: and so it was when Michael King of Boat to Row got in touch and sent me the link to his new song A Boat to Row, to Row to You.
-Who, then, is this Boat to Row?
+Sometimes someone sends me something that quite simply blows me away: and so it was when Michael King of Boat to Row got in touch and sent me the link to his new song A Boat to Row, approved to Row to You.
+Who, page then, more about is this Boat to Row?
 They’ve toured with and supported the likes of Willy Mason, The Vaccines, Johnny Flynn and Slow Club.
 You can hear the influences in there, but they’ve made something beautifully their own.
 I just had to find out more.

 Boat to Row by Maria Papadimitriou aka Slowly the Eggs.